Carolyn Cunningham

 Associate Professor, MA in Communication and Leadership Studies at Gonzaga University

-Dr. Heather Crandall is a Northwest Alliance for Media Literacy Board Member and an Associate Professor in Communication Studies.
-She graduated with a Ph.D. in Interdisciplinary Studies from Washington State University where she studied narratives of the working poor in prime-time television crime drama.
-That experience combined with a long stint teaching a Mass Media and Society course motivated her to serve this non-profit that is dedicated to promoting media literacy.
-Her day job is teaching classes in Rhetoric in Civic Life, Rhetoric of Social Change, and Analyzing Public Texts and Discourse.
-She enjoys planning events and actions with board members and has for the past 13 years.
+Dr. Heather Crandall has been an active member of our Board for over 15 years.
+Dr. Crandall is a professor in Communication Studies at Gonzaga University.
+She graduated with a Ph.D. in Interdisciplinary Studies from Washington State University where she studied narratives of the working poor in prime-time television crime dramas.
+That experience, combined with a long stint teaching a Mass Media and Society course, motivated her to serve on NW-AML to further promote media literacy.
+Her day job includes teaching the courses Rhetoric in Civic Life, Rhetoric of Social Change, and Analyzing Public Texts and Discourse.

 Nichole Bogarosh